Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-placeholder-shown-class.md

 Now we should see a dashed teal border around the placeholder.
 Once we put a value in the field, that border will disappear!

-## Placeholder vs placeholder-shown difference
+## Placeholder vs. placeholder-shown difference

-To recap we can use a ::placeholder pseudo-element to change the actual placeholder text styling:
+To recap, we can use a ::placeholder pseudo-element to change the actual placeholder text styling:

 ```css
 input::placeholder {